Chiiild

 Chiiild (pronounced "child") is a Canadian experimental soul band, fronted by Yonatan "xSDTRK" Ayal signed to Avant Garden Records and 4th & Broadway (Def Jam Recordings).
 The Montréal-based band formed in 2017 and released their debut EP, Synthetic Soul, in 2020.

 Musical style and influences

 With a creative process rooted in collaborative experimentation, Chiiild's work has been universally described as "genre-bending."
 Various styles the band has drawn from include soul, R&B, psychedelia, jazz, indie, and pop.
-The band have dubbed this wide-ranging textural sound as “synthetic soul”.
+The band has dubbed this wide-ranging textural sound as “synthetic soul”.

 The band has cited D'Angelo, Tame Impala, Pink Floyd, Marvin Gaye, The Notorious B.I.G., Brandy, Wu-Tang Clan, Fleetwood Mac and Moby as influences.

 Band members

 The band's logo was designed in 2019 by Michael Brandonisio.